emilynordmann/AllOfUs-intro-to-r/docs/03-intro-to-viz.md

 ## Knitting your file {#rmd-knit}

-Before we move on to focus on visualisation, we are going to <a class='glossary' target='_blank' title='To create an HTML, PDF, or Word document from an R Markdown (Rmd) document' href='https://psyteachr.github.io/glossary/k#knit'>knit</a>, or compile, the file into a document type of our choosing.
+Before we move on to focus on visualisation, we are going to <a class='glossary'>knit<span class='def'></span></a>, or compile, the file into a document type of our choosing.
 To knit your file click:

 -   **`Knit > Knit to HMTL`**